-While we’ll address the predicament technology manufacturers face later, look no further than American soybean farmers to see what a dramatic impact tariffs can have on profitability.
+While we’ll address the predicament technology manufacturers face later, look no further than American soybean farmers to see what dramatic impact tariffs can have on profitability.
 They bet big on the crop this year, planting a record 89 million acres and hoping that the World Bank’s forecast of a 2% increase in agricultural prices was on target.
 In July, however, soybean prices hit a 9-year low — making farmers the country’s most visible trade casualties (to date).

 In 2014, total trade (imports + exports) for the United States accounted for 30% of Gross Domestic Product, so global trade tensions are an increasing risk for virtually every American industry.
-Trade and tariff uncertainty expose critical supply chains to added costs.
+Trade and tariff uncertainty exposes critical supply chains to added costs.

-It’s not known how much trading partners are willing to escalate the situation.
+It’s not known how many trading partners are willing to escalate the situation.
 U.S. companies must actively use risk assessments based on their individual business model to identify possible areas of concern and create contingency plans accordingly.

 Both Importers & Exporters Face Financial Risks

 Companies can still export soybeans to China and import Canadian steel, but export tariffs affect sales projections.
 Import duties affect production costs and sales prices.